canonical/tdx/README.md

 ### Setup [Intel Trust Authority (ITA) Client](https://github.com/intel/trustauthority-client-for-go) on Guest
 1. [Boot a TD guest](#boot-td-guest) and connect to it.

-NOTE: The commands below assume you are a non-root user; `sudo` may be dropped if you are running as the root user.

 2. Clone this repo.

 ```bash